POLYSTYRENE EPS GRAFIT 100mm

 Graphite EPS has a closed-cell structure with very low water absorption (W2 classification under EN 13163), allowing the board to maintain declared thermal performance through the wet UK heating season when installed within a correctly detailed render or EWI system.
 Freeze-thaw cycling does not degrade the bead structure, and the material is unaffected by typical UK winter temperatures.

 Wind-load resistance is governed by the combined adhesive and mechanical fixing specification rather than the board itself.
-On standard UK exposure zones the recommended 6–8 plugs per m², combined with full-perimeter adhesive contact, delivers reliable retention to BS EN 1991-1-4 design pressures.
-On exposed coastal or upland sites, increase fixing density to 8–10 per m² and verify with the project structural engineer.
-Condensation risk within the build-up — particularly on solid-wall retrofits — is covered in the dew point and condensation risk guide, where the physics behind thicker insulation actually lowering interstitial risk on most solid-wall constructions is set out in full.
+On standard UK exposure zones the recommended 6 to 8 plugs per m², combined with full-perimeter adhesive contact, delivers reliable retention to BS EN 1991-1-4 design pressures.
+On exposed coastal or upland sites, increase fixing density to 8 to 10 per m² and verify with the project structural engineer.
+Condensation risk within the build-up on solid-wall retrofits is covered in the dew point and condensation risk guide.

 Handling and Storage on Site

 At 100 mm and 15 kg/m³ density each board weighs roughly 0.75 kg, comfortable for single-handed positioning at scaffold height.
-Store packs flat on a level surface under opaque sheeting — the steel-grey graphite surface absorbs solar radiation rapidly, and prolonged direct sun softens the outer bead layer and reduces adhesion key quality.
-The pro-tips below capture the handling discipline that separates a smooth first-fix day from a slow one.
+Store packs flat on a level surface under opaque sheeting, since the steel-grey graphite surface absorbs solar radiation rapidly and prolonged direct sun softens the outer bead layer and reduces adhesion key quality.
+Lift packs by the strapping or by supporting the long edges rather than the short ends to avoid creasing the outer boards in transit.
+A fine-tooth handsaw gives the cleanest edge for visible reveal and soffit cuts; a hot-wire cutter is the faster option for batch-cutting identical field widths.

-• EN 13163:2012+A1:2015 — harmonised European standard for factory-made expanded polystyrene products, covering declared thermal conductivity, dimensional tolerances, and mechanical strength properties.
+• EN 13163:2012+A1:2015: the harmonised European standard for factory-made expanded polystyrene products, covering declared thermal conductivity, dimensional tolerances, and mechanical strength properties.

-• CE marking and Declaration of Performance — every pack traceable to the originating Genderka facility, supporting Building Control evidence packs and PAS 2035 retrofit coordinator records.
+• CE marking and Declaration of Performance: every pack is traceable to the originating Genderka facility, supporting Building Control evidence packs and PAS 2035 retrofit coordinator records.

-• Part L compliance pathway — at RD 3.20 m²K/W the board typically delivers wall U-values of 0.27–0.30 W/m²K on 215 mm solid brick, clearing the Approved Document L retrofit target subject to project-specific calculation.
+• Part L compliance pathway: at R 3.20 m²K/W the board typically delivers wall U-values of 0.27 to 0.30 W/m²K on 215 mm solid brick, clearing the Approved Document L retrofit target subject to project-specific calculation.
 For the wider regulatory picture see the Future Homes Standard 2026 guide.

 Is EPS Grafit 100 mm Right for Your Project?

-• Best fit: semi-detached, end-terrace, or mid-terrace property with 215 mm solid brick walls targeting Approved Document L retrofit compliance.
+• Best fit: semi-detached, end-terrace, or mid-terrace property with 215 mm solid brick walls targeting a clear Approved Document L retrofit compliance pass with measurable headroom.

-• Slimmer profile alternative: reveal or boundary constraints favour the 90 mm Grafit board within a 90 mm depth.
+• Slimmer profile alternative: reveal or boundary constraints favour the 90 mm Grafit board within a 90 mm depth where a marginal pass is acceptable.

 • Deeper retrofit alternative: Passive House or U-values below 0.22 W/m²K call for the 150 mm Grafit board.

-• Fire-strategy alternative: buildings above 18 m or projects requiring non-combustible insulation throughout — specify from the mineral wool insulation range.
+• Fire-strategy alternative: buildings above 18 m or projects requiring non-combustible insulation throughout, specify from the mineral wool insulation range linked in the thermal section above.

-• Bundle route: whole-property programmes benefit from sourcing all components through a single EWI system order with consolidated delivery.
+• Bundle route: whole-property programmes benefit from sourcing all components through a single consolidated EWI system order with one phased delivery.

 What to Order Next — Pack Sizes, Lead Times, Compatible Components

-Confirm the surveyed wall area in m², divide by 3.0 m² per pack, and add 5–10 % for cutting waste around reveals, soffits, and service penetrations.
-Pair each pallet of 100 mm boards with sufficient adhesive and basecoat from the adhesives and basecoats range (typical demand 4–5 kg/m² for the adhesive layer and 4 kg/m² for the basecoat layer), plus the LTX 140 mm fixing plug at 6–8 fixings per m².
-Pallet quantities for whole-property programmes are typically dispatched next working day from our Southampton warehouse on consolidated EWI deliveries.
+Confirm the surveyed wall area in m², divide by 3.0 m² per pack, and add 5 to 10 percent for cutting waste around reveals, soffits, and service penetrations.
+Pair each pallet of 100 mm boards with sufficient adhesive and basecoat from the adhesives and basecoats range (typical demand 4 to 5 kg/m² for the adhesive layer and 4 kg/m² for the basecoat layer), plus the LTX 140 mm fixing plug at 6 to 8 fixings per m².
+Renders World dispatches pallet quantities for whole-property programmes next working day from the Southampton warehouse on consolidated EWI deliveries.

 For surveyors, retrofit coordinators, and multi-property programme managers, consolidated take-off sheets, per-m² pricing, and split deliveries phased to scaffold rotation are available on request via the trade desk before the first pallet leaves the warehouse.